gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Set-AIPFileLabel.md

 ```

 ### -Path
-Specifies a path to one or more locations.
-Wildcards are not permitted.
-This cmdlet will clear labels for all files in these locations.
+Specifies a path to the files to which you want to apply labels.
+When the path includes folders and subfolders, all files are in these folders are automatically included.
+Wildcards are not supported.

 ```yaml
 Type: String[]